Integralist/integralist.co.uk/content/posts/git-internals.md

 git diff master..c3865b72b019ced930cfc601b09b874685c29e72
 ```

+> [!NOTE]
-> Note: one last thing I wanted to mention (and there was no other place really to mention this) is that git comes with a UI! you can execute the command `gitk` to use it.
+> one last thing I wanted to mention (and there was no other place really to mention this) is that git comes with a UI! you can execute the command `gitk` to use it.